Boxing fans will always remember Arturo Gatti as a man with charisma, heart, desire, and courage – everything a fighter needs.

 Already gaining a reputation as an all-action fighter, Gatti’s bout with Robinson was seen as a clear crossroads encounter.
 What came to fruition was a genius match-making move and the 1998 Fight of the Year.

-Sadly for Gatti, he lost a ten-round split decision that could have gone either way, but in the process won another army of fans.
+Sadly for Arturo Gatti, he lost a ten-round split decision that could have gone either way, but in the process, won another army of fans.
 By this time, HBO firmly had a TV favorite on their hands, thanks also to a 1997 five-round war with Gabriel Ruelas.

 HBO immediately commissioned an immediate rematch with Robinson over ten rounds.
 An out-of-sorts Gatti lost unanimously this time around in another close fight.

-Despite the L count on his record rising, Gatti’s popularity went with it.
+Despite the L count on his record rising, Gatti’s popularity continued.
 His post-fight interviews were always humble and respectful of his opponent – win or lose.

 Fans lapped this kind of fighter up.
 It was a refreshing change from the likes of Mike Tyson, Riddick Bowe, Chris Eubank, and Prince Naseem Hamed during the 1990s.